wdsteck/Git-References/README.md

   ```

 ## Swirl
-1. Install swirl
+1. swirl Installation

   Since swirl is an R package, you can easily install it by entering a single command from the R console:
   ```
   install.packages("swirl")
   ```
   If you've installed swirl in the past make sure you have version 2.2.21 or later.
 You can check this with:
   ```
   packageVersion("swirl")
   ```

 2. Load swirl

   Every time you want to use swirl, you need to first load the package.
 From the R console:
   ```
   library(swirl)
   ```

 3. Install the R Progroamming course

   swirl offers a variety of interactive courses, but for our purposes, you want the one called R Programming.
 Type the following from the R prompt to install this course:
   ```
   install_from_swirl("R Programming")
   ```

 4. Start swirl and complete the lessons

   Type the following from the R console to start swirl:
   ```
   swirl()
   ```